TermoShield/Documentation/README.md

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")

 ### About the Thermo-Shield
+Your solution for precise and extended range temperature measurements.
 The Thermo-Shield for arduino allows a board to acquire environmental data collected by an array of sensors.
 These sensors consist of thermocouple, IR sensor, digital thermometer, analog temperature sensor and resistance temperature detector.
+This shield relies on the MAX6675 thermocouple digital interface and allows a board to acquire temperatures from a thermocouple of type K and a DS18B20 digital one wire sensor.
 ## Hardware

 ### 3D shield casing